RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 * Get back a JSON Response
 * Deserialize the JSON Response

-So, let's do this, on a live service!
+So, let's put it all together on a live service!

-I'm going to use my [AlbumViewer sample](https://albumviewer.west-wind.com) application on the West Wind Web Site that is publicalliy accessible so we can play with the data.
+I'm going to use my [AlbumViewer sample](https://albumviewer.west-wind.com) application on the West Wind Web Site that is publicly accessible so we can play with the data.
 This happens to be a .NET API service, but I'll show you how to create a subset using a FoxPro service later in this article.

-For now we don't care **how** the data is created, only what shape it comes back as.
+We don't really care **how** the data is created, only what shape it comes back as.

 > #### @icon-info-circle HTTP == Technology Independence
 > Because REST is HTTP based, any type of application can access it.
 It doesn't matter whether the service was built with .NET, Java, Rust or Turtle Basic.
 All that matters is what the API output is in order to consume it.
 >
 > You can also flip this concept around, and switch out the backend technology without affecting the client.
 So you can create the same interface in FoxPro or .NET.
 To access one or the other simply switch URLs.
 This can be a great migration path when updating to new technologies.
 >
-> Compare that to something tech specific like COM or .NET or JAVA specific APIS which require  platform specific tools/languages to interface with their respective APIs.
+> Compare that to something technology specific like COM or .NET or JAVA specific APIs, which require platform specific tools/languages to interface with their respective APIs.
 With REST none of that matters because all we need is an HTTP client and a JSON serializer to access the data.

 ### Retrieving a Collection of Simple Objects
 Let's start with an album list.
 This request retrieves an array of album objects that looks like this: